davidbonnet/vite-plugin-module-list/README.md

 ## Example

-With the example configuration above, and the `main.ts` will be generated:
+With the example configuration above, and the `pages.ts` will be generated:

 ```diff
 src/